trinodb/trino/docs/src/main/sphinx/connector/hive.rst

                                                    ``legacy_hive_view_translation`` catalog session property
                                                    for temporary, catalog specific use.

-``hive.parallel-partitioned-bucketed-inserts``     Improve parallelism of partitioned and bucketed table        ``true``
+``hive.parallel-partitioned-bucketed-writes``      Improve parallelism of partitioned and bucketed table        ``true``
-                                                   inserts.
+                                                   writes.
 When disabled, the number of writing threads is limited to number of buckets.
 ================================================== ============================================================ ============